 These waterfall hikes are great all year long.
 You can cool down on a hot summer’s day or enjoy the magic of a frozen waterfall.
 So what are you waiting for?
 Go explore some local Okanagan waterfalls!

 PS: Want to save on AllTrails?
 Check out their current sale! »

 Disclosure: This article may contain affiliate links and I may earn a commission, at no cost to you, if you click and/or buy a product online (even if it’s not the product linked).
 I take great care to only recommend helpful products and appreciate your support!

 Before we get into the nitty-gritty of each waterfall, where exactly are these waterfalls?
 In the map below, you’ll find pins for all the waterfalls in this guide to make planning your next Okanagan adventure easier.

 The Bear Creek waterfall, located in Bear Creek Provincial Park, is only ~10 minutes from downtown Kelowna.
 Despite being so close to the city and clearly visible from the Canyon Rim Trail, few people know that you can actually hike to the waterfall.

 To do this, you’ll need to venture into the bottom of the canyon and swim to the falls.
 It’s not an overly long or difficult hike, but the swim does add a level of technicality you may not be used to.

-The Bear Creek falls is probably the most unique waterfall hike in Kelowna for this very reason — how many waterfalls do you really need to swim to in the Okanagan?
-Yeah, pretty much none.
-This is a pretty awesome summer adventure!
+The Bear Creek falls is probably the most unique Kelowna waterfall for this very reason — how many waterfalls do you really need to swim to in the Okanagan?
+Only this one which makes it a pretty awesome summer adventure!